Probation vs. Jail

 Following a conviction, the judge must decide whether to grant probation.
 The judge may consider many factors, including: the safety of the public; the nature of the offense; the interests of justice, including punishment and reintegration of the defendant into the community; the loss to the victim; and the needs of the defendant.
 Probation is enforced by the threat of being sentenced to jail if you fail to comply with your requirements.

-You may also get probation as a result of pleading guilty to a crime, or accepting a plea offer.
-Supervised probation is under the supervision of a probation officer while unsupervised probation is without formal supervision.
+You may also get probation as a result of pleading guilty to a crime, or accepting a plea offer probation officer while unsupervised probation is without formal supervision.
 The purpose of probation is to rehabilitate the defendant.
 Generally, you will be required to complete a program of classes that are designed to address the actions and behavior that got you charged with a crime.
 You are generally expected to complete community service requirements as well.

 Failing to comply with the requirements of your probation can lead to revocation of the probation and you may be sentenced to jail or prison.
 Other consequences include additional fines, additional community service, and additional rehabilitation programs.
 For example, if you are kicked out of your domestic violence classes because you did not go, this may trigger the revocation of your probation.
 You could either be sentenced to jail / prison, or the judge may simply order you to begin your classes over from the beginning.